lvoz2/python_sri/README.md

 hash_alg: The hashing algorithm to use, out of 'sha256', 'sha384' and 'sha512'

 in_dev: Whether this is a development site, which will create new hashes for each request if True

+kwargs: Global overrides to the defaults of python_sri.SRI.hash_url's arguments.
+Useful for giving arguments to that function for adding SRI hashes to HTML

 #### python_sri.SRI.domain
 Read only.
 The domain of the site